Are You That Somebody?: Legacy

+Music critic Simon Reynolds cited "Are You That Somebody?" as "the most radical pop single" of 1998.
+Kelefah Sanneh of The New York Times wrote that the twitchy, beat-driven songs of Destiny's Child owe a clear debt to 'Are You That Somebody'."
+BET labeled "Are You That Somebody?" as "one of the '90s R&B's most innovative, unforgettable songs".
+Adam Levine, the lead vocalist of the pop rock group Maroon 5, remembers that listening to "Are You That Somebody?" convinced him to pursue a more soulful sound than that of his then-band Kara's Flowers.
+Levine, also said that the song "is one of the most revolutionary-sounding songs ever recorded".

 In March 2007, American indie rock band, Gossip, covered the song on BBC 6 Music.
 A full studio version was leaked in 2009 and later released on the Ministry of Sound Volume 2 compilation in 2010.
 In 2009, Canadian rapper Drake interpolated a portion of the song's chorus in his verse on Young Money Entertainment's "BedRock": "Girl I gotta watch my back, 'cause I'm not just anybody."
 In 2011, a cover with a rap verse by Wax was recorded by The Red Ribbon Army.
 Samples from the song have been used in numerous electronic, and, most recently, dubstep tracks.
 A prominent use of the sample was by James Blake on the track "CMYK" from his 2010 EP of the same name.
 In 2014, singer Banks performed an acoustic version of this song on BBC Radio 1's Live Lounge.
 In 2018, American a cappella group Pentatonix recorded the song as a medley combined with "New Rules" by Dua Lipa for their album PTX Presents: Top Pop, Vol. I.

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
-"Are You That Somebody?" was re-released on September 3, 2021.
+"Are You That Somebody?" was re-released in October 2021 on both of Aaliyah's compilation albums I Care 4 U (2002) and Ultimate Aaliyah (2005).
+In 2023, American saxophonist Sam Gendel covered "Are You That Somebody?" on his ninth studio album Cookup.
+In May 2025, American rapper Latto interpolated the "I really need somebody, tell me you're that somebody" lyric from "Are You That Somebody?" in her single "Somebody".